Parent Handbook 2021-22

 If parents have transportation issues or questions contact the Board of Education directly at (203)924-1023, ext 310, or email email@example.com

 Students are expected to attend school each day school is in session for the entire day.
 Students arriving after 9:00 will be marked as tardy, unless on a bus.
 Being late to school is disruptive for all in the classroom.
-Our instructional blocks will be starting promptly at 9:10am daily.
+Our instructional blocks will be starting promptly at 9:10am daily and ending at 3:40pm; with 5 minutes to pack up.
 To ensure a smooth morning transition, please have your child to school on time.

 Students have 9 excused absences allotted to them-after that all absences are considered unexcused unless accompanied by a doctor's note.